 The United States immigration system is unforgiving.
 Make one mistake and you may not qualify for a visa or your wait may increase.
 When you have questions, you need a lawyer with an attention for detail who understands current immigration issues and can explain how the law affects you.

 The Aquino Law Group handles immigration matters for clients in Las Vegas and across Nevada and California.
 Aaron Aquino closely monitors immigration reform and can tell you how it may apply in your case.
-For instance, Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) might provide relief for millions of undocumented immigrants who had no previous path.
 He can explain how the process will work and ensure your application is complete.

 The immigration process often requires patience.
 You want to make sure your application is correct the first time.
-To do this, you need to know the requirements to qualify for a family-based visa or DAPA relief.
+To do this, you need to know the requirements to qualify for appropriate relief.
 Aaron Aquino understands immigration law and can explain how the process works.
 He can help you reunite with a loved one or obtain status as quickly as possible.

 Aquino Law Group Ltd. handles the following types of matters: